 Speaker Information

-Speaker Information for OLF Conference 2021
+Speaker Information for OLF Conference 2023

 In the recent past there has been a surge of talks at various conferences that have contained inappropriate content.
-Please remember that Ohio LinuxFest aims to be a family-friendly and professional event.
+Please remember that OLF aims to be a family-friendly and professional event.
 Anyone who cannot meet this basic standard will be escorted from the stage immediately.
 If you are not sure whether something is inappropriate, please contact us at speakers@ohiolinux.org.

 1. You must register for the conference.
 Do this now.
 Use the free speakers registration level under “Registration Options” (if you don’t see it, ask the Speaker Chair for the access code).
-If you want to purchase the Dinner with the Keynotes add-on, that’s available.

-2. Let us know ASAP if your talk will involve playing audio through our sound system.
+3. Let us know ASAP if your talk will involve playing audio through our sound system.
 We can make 1/8 inch audio plugs available, but they will only be provided in rooms where they are requested.
 There will be a staff/speaker WiFi network available—ask the Speaker Chair for login credentials when you check in.
 Just in case, be prepared in the event networking isn’t available for some reason.

-3. All slides must be provided no later than November 29.
+4. All slides must be provided no later than September 4.
 Slides should be in a non-proprietary format such as PDF or OpenDocument.
 There is no direct upload on the web site, so just e-mail them to speakers@ohiolinux.org.

-4. Unless otherwise arranged, be prepared to use your own laptop, connecting via HDMI cable to a projector.
+5. Unless otherwise arranged, be prepared to use your own laptop, connecting via HDMI cable to a projector.
 You will need to bring an adapter if you have a different port.
 We’ve been told the projectors do not support Miracast.
 Have a back-up plan ready in case there is networking trouble or your demo explodes (as they tend to do).
 Please contact us promptly if there is a problem.

 7. A green room will be available for you to relax and go over your talk one last time.
 See the Speaker Chair for details.